pulp/pulp_rpm/CONTRIBUTING.rst

 1. Clone the GitHub repo
 2. Make a change
+3. Add a functional test when you fix a bug or introduce a feature
-3. Make sure all tests passed
+4. Make sure all tests passed
-4. Add a file into CHANGES folder (Changelog update).
+5. Add a file into CHANGES folder (Changelog update).
+6. If your PR introduces a new feature or updates the existing one update coverage.md
-5. Commit changes to own ``pulp_rpm`` clone
+7. Commit changes to own ``pulp_rpm`` clone
-6. Make pull request from github page for your clone against master branch
+8. Make pull request from github page for your clone against master branch

 .. _changelog-update: